 Several standard colormaps are available.
 Each standard colormap is defined by a property, and each such property is identified by an atom.
 The following list names the atoms and describes the colormap associated with each one.
-The <X11/Xatom.h> header file contains the definitions for each of the following atoms, which are prefixed with XA .
+The <X11/Xatom.h> header file contains the definitions for each of the following atoms, which are header file contains the definitions for each of the following atoms, which are prefixed with XA.